rashadgant/game-of-terminals/README.md

 # Game of Terminals

-> A Game-of-Thrones- themed Bash exercise.
+> A Game-of-Thrones-themed Bash exercise.

 ## Set Up